Convergence for nonconvex ADMM, with applications to CT imaging: Convergence guarantee

 where $x_t,y_t$ are the iterates of the nonconvex ADMM algorithm.
 Then for all $T\geq 1$,

 \end{theorem}

 The function $C$ appearing in the upper bound is defined explicitly in the proof, and does not depend on the iteration number $T$.

 An important observation is that convergence is guaranteed only up to the error level scaling as $\eps^2+\eps_{\textnormal{FOSP}}^2$---these terms do not vanish as $T\rightarrow\infty$.
-In fact, this is exactly what we would expect to see in a statistical setting, where the true parameters $(\xh,\yh)$ are estimated by minimizing a loss derived from a finite sample of size $n$; even if we were able to compute the global minimizer of the optimization problem, we would still expect nonzero error in recovering $(\xh,\yh)$.
+To understand why this is exactly as expected, we can again consider a statistical setting, where the true parameters $(\xh,\yh)$ are estimated by minimizing a loss derived from a finite sample of size $n$; in this type of setting, convergence can only be expected to recover $(\xh,\yh)$ up to some accuracy level.
+Indeed, even if we were able to compute the global minimizer of the optimization problem, we would still expect nonzero error in recovering $(\xh,\yh)$.
 In particular, as described above, in such settings we expect the RSC property and the approximate first-order optimality property to hold with $\eps,\eps_{\textnormal{FOSP}}\asymp n^{-1/2}$; this then implies that, for sufficiently large $T$, we have $\norm{\bar{x}_T - \xh}_2 \lesssim n^{-1/2}$.
 As discussed earlier, since this is the expected rate for parameter estimation based on a sample of size $n$ (in particular, even the {\em global} minimizer of the optimization problem will have this same error rate), we cannot hope for a better guarantee.

 \paragraph{Comparison to related work} In Section~\ref{sec:prior_work_nonconvex}, we discussed prior work on different variants of the nonconvex ADMM algorithm (with or without linear approximations to the differentiable components $f_d$ and $g_d$ of the objective function).
 These existing results all require that at least one of the two functions ($f$ or $g$) must be smooth, or alternatively proves a weaker convergence result, establishing properties of the limit point under the assumption that the algorithm converges (without proving that convergence must occur).
 The related MOCCA algorithm, discussed in Section~\ref{sec:prior_work_mocca}, does allow for both $f$ and $g$ to be nonsmooth, but the convergence guarantee comes at the cost of an ``inner loop'' in the algorithm that increases in length with every iteration, which would be extremely inefficient in practice.
 The contribution of Theorem~\ref{thm1} is that we can be assured that, with the RSC assumption, the nonconvex ADMM algorithm will converge even when both $f$ and $g$ are nonsmooth.